Congress Weighs Future of Second Chance Pell Grants

 Estimated reading time: 3 minutes

-In 1994, as part of the Clinton-era tough on crime Violent Crime Control and Law Enforcement Act, Congress stripped from the Higher Education Act of 1956 (HEA) prisoners’ eligibility for federal Pell grants for lower-income students.
+In 1994, as part of the Clinton-era tough-on-crime Violent Crime Control and Law Enforcement Act, Congress stripped from the Higher Education Act of 1956 (HEA) prisoners’ eligibility for federal Pell grants for lower-income students.

 But in July 2015, the Obama Department of Education (DOE) created a pilot Second Chance program under a different HEA section to finesse the Hill-imposed ban and bring financial aid to thousands of state and federal inmates through partnerships with scores of colleges.

-And President Trump has also often spoken favorably of apprenticeship and other vocational education programs, which are part of some Second Chance offerings; a variety of apprenticeship programs are sponsored by the federal government, including those supported by the Departments of Defense, Education, Labor, and Justice.
+President Trump has also often spoken favorably of apprenticeship and other vocational education programs, which are part of some Second Chance offerings; a variety of apprenticeship programs are sponsored by the federal government, including those supported by the Departments of Defense, Education, Labor, and Justice.

 The Senate made even less progress, where Health, Education, Labor, and Pensions Committee Chairman Lamar Alexander (R-TN) — who opposed creating Second Chance grants in 2015 — earlier this year pronounced himself willing to consider making the program’s renewal part of the higher education reauthorization bill, saying Pell grants for prisoners “in the right circumstances is a good idea.”

-Instead, Pell grants for prisoner education, like other higher education law controversies, seems fated to hold over until next year.
-Given the political uncertainties over the shape of what the 116th Congress will be when it convenes next January, it’s virtually impossible at this point to predict what steps, if any, Congress will take on Pell grants for prisoners.
+Instead, Pell Grants for prisoner education, like other higher education law controversies, seems fated to hold over until next year.
+Given the political uncertainties over the shape of what the 116th Congress will be when it convenes next January, it’s virtually impossible at this point to predict what steps, if any, Congress will take on Pell Grants for prisoners.

 Categories